tdunning/ubuntu-bounce-host/README.md

-# ubuntu-bounce-host
+# Ubuntu Bounce Host

-A simple container that supports bouncing a login to another host via ssh
+This is a minimal Ubuntu container that adds ssh-client to support building a shell that bounces a user via ssh to another host.